 Rumeng blinked innocently.
 First at Zhu.
 Then at the radish.
 Then back at Zhu.
 A look of exaggerated realization crossed his face.

 "Oh!
 Right."
 He solemnly withdrew the radish and wiped the chewed part across his chest lapel like it was some sacred cleansing ritual.
-Then he beamed and stretched it back out with both hands.
+Then he smiled happily and stretched it back out with both hands.

 "There.
 Now it's clean."